 If this is Indeed a Bond Market Bubble, What Should You Do About it?

-Instead, a wiser choice may be to temper your return expectations after the strong run of the 2010-2012.
+Instead, a wiser choice may be to temper your return expectations after the strong run of recent years.
 Rather than expecting a continuation of the stellar returns the market experienced during this interval, investors would be wise to plan for much more modest results going forward.

 The main exception to this would be someone who is in or near retirement, or who needs to use the money within a one- to two-year period.
 Anytime an investor needs to use the money soon, it doesn’t pay to take undue risk no matter what the conditions in the broader market.